camdenm01/Playfair/README.md

-This program can be used to encipher and decipher text given a keyword.
+This program can be used to encipher and decipher text given a keyword